KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

+{% assign toggles = "Dion mentions how [the toggle might look reversed](https://twitter.com/_diondiondion/status/1379828760585834497?s=20), a sentiment backed up by [Rawrmonstar](https://twitter.com/rawrawrmonstar/status/1379555735118352384?s=20), and Mikael Kundert mentions how [checkboxes are usually simpler](https://twitter.com/iMiksu/status/1379802269709897737?s=20)." | markdown %}

+{% info %} **Disclaimer:** Before using a toggle switch, consider whether this is the best user interface for the situation. {% footnoteref "toggles" toggles %}Toggles can be visually confusing{% endfootnoteref %} and in some cases, a button might be more suited (see the [markup](#markup) section for details). {% endinfo %}

 ## Markup

 As always, let’s start with the HTML.
 In this case, we are going to start with the very basics, which is a properly labelled checkbox.
 It’s an `<input>` with a `<label>`, with the correct attributes, and a visible label.